certeu/morio/docs/docs/guides/design/readme.md

 Things get a bit more complicated in a clustered deployment, but essentially it is more of the same.
 We have 3 Morio nodes in our example, each of them runs the same services as [our stand-alone example](#stand-alone-node).

-What's different is that we now have an IPSec tunnel connecting all the nodes, and the brokers work as a distributed system, sharing the load.
+What is different this time is that we now have an IPSec tunnel connecting all the nodes, and the brokers work as a distributed system, sharing the load.

 The round-robin DNS record is important for cluster discovery, but once connected the brokers will tell clients where to connect to.
-This is important as it means that __you cannot run Morio behind a load balancer__, just like you cannor run Kafka behind a load balancer because it has load balancing on-board.
+This is important as it means that __you cannot run Morio behind a load balancer__, just like you cannot run Kafka behind a load balancer because it has load balancing on-board.

 [api]: /docs/reference/services/api/